 If productivity is just about doing more things, it’s not for me.
 If productivity is about doing the things that we need to do to become who we want to be, I’m all in.
 Being efficient is different than being effective – and I’d argue that doing more things at the cost of doing the right things isn’t being efficient, either.

-The Two-Minute Rule Is Good For Reactive Actions
+The Two-Minute Rule Is Good for Reactive Actions

 We have to remember that GTD was written largely for office workers whose jobs require them to react to and process requirements.
-The Two-Minute Rule is great for people in this reactive context – but we creatives are only in that mode some of the time.
+The two-minute rule is great for people in this reactive context — but we creatives are only in that mode some of the time.

 The truth of the matter is that creative people need to spend as little of their time in this reactive context as possible.
 The most effective thing we can do is to create stuff, and creating stuff is a proactive action.
 Given that time and resources are finite, we have to keep present the reality that every minute we spend reacting when we could be proactive are precious minutes that we can’t recover.